snowypy/Gitracker/README.md

 # 🚀 Git Tracker (gitracker)

-> [!NOTE]
-> This app was made in 1.5 hours please forgive any issues, during testing there were 0 issues (Javascript testing).
-Feel free to create a github issue if you want me to add any logos to the public build.

 > [!IMPORTANT]
 > Any issues?
 Email `me@snowyjs.lol` or contact me on discord @ `snowyjs`.
 I would love to help!
 > If you don't want to do either of them simply make a new issue [Here](https://github.com/snowypy/Gitracker/issues/new)